klingebj/shamir_bip39_2039/README.md

 # shamir_bip39_2039
 A simple tool for generating and manipulating [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonics with special properties that make it easy to use the 2-out-of-3 [Shamir's secret sharing algorithm (SSS)](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) where the *shares are also each themselves valid BIP39 mnemonics*.
+A simple script for generating BIP32 keys/addresses from mnemonics is also included.

 ## Overview